b4er/recalc/README.md

   providing a frontend for editing and interacting with recalc sheets.
 The extension starts a Haskell process for backend computations.

+  The frontend UI is built using the [Univer][univer-sheet-api] Sheet API.

 ## Building the Project

 This project uses Nix for a reproducible development environment and Cabal for building Haskell.